Recol/DLSS-Updater/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the GNU Affero General Public License.
 See the LICENSE file for more details.

 ## Credits